 What is the least visited national park in Colorado?

 Black Canyon of the Gunnison is the least visited national park in Colorado.
-In 2021, just over 300,000 people visited the park, making it the 16th least visited national park in the USA that year.
+In 2022, just under 300,000 people visited the park, making it the 16th least visited national park in the USA that year.

 How many days do I need to visit the Colorado National Parks?

 If you want to visit all four Colorado national parks on one road, plan on spending at least 10 days in Colorado.

 If you have any questions about how to visit the Colorado national parks, or if you want to share your experience, let us know in the comment section below.